hallowslab/pymap/README.md

 }
 ```

+## .secret file

+This file is only used to store the SECRET_KEY, the file should contain in a single line with no spaces a random generated piece of text around 50 characters long, I would reccomend using a password generator to create a complex enough secret.
+There are builtin tools to generate random cryptographically secure keys you can read more in [Advanced Usage - Generating Secrets](#generating-secrets)

 # Advanced Usage

 If you need to interact with the application for adding users or running the interactive shell, you will need to access the environment so that it recognizes the proper python interpreter and adittional packages, to access the environment you can run the command `poetry shell` in the application's main directory where you can also find a file with the name pyproject.toml (Poetry recognizes the applications environment trough this file)

+## Generating Secrets

 # Dockers (docker or podman with compose)
 ### AIO